- Searching for Data

 # get census data for labor force involvement rates # feed regions and vectors into get_census() labor <- get_census(dataset = "CA16", regions = regions, vectors = lf_vectors) %>% select(-c(1, 2, 4:7)) %>% setNames(c("region", "employment rate", "unemployment rate", "participation rate")) %>% mutate(region = str_remove(region, " (.*)")) %>% pivot_longer("employment rate":"participation rate", names_to = "indicator", values_to = "rate") %>% mutate_if(is.character, as_factor)

-The select call drops columns with irrelevant data, setNames renames columns to remove vector numbers from variable names, which will be then converted to values in the ‘indicator’ column; str_remove inside the mutate call drops municipal status codes ‘(B)’ and ‘(CY)’ from region names; finally, mutate_if converts characters to factors for subsequent plotting.
+The select call drops columns with irrelevant data. setNames renames columns to remove vector numbers from variable names – we don’t need vector numbers in variable names because variable names will be converted to values in the ‘indicator’ column. str_remove inside the mutate call drops municipal status codes ‘(B)’ and ‘(CY)’ from region names.
+Finally, mutate_if converts characters to factors for subsequent plotting.